142CodeGreen/RAG-with-NeMo-Guardrails/README.md

 Settings.text_splitter = SentenceSplitter(chunk_size=500)
 ```

-4. Initialize global variables for the index and query engine
+5. Initialize global variables for the index and query engine
 ```
 index = None
 query_engine = None
 ```

-5.Function to get file names from file objects
+6. Function to get file names from file objects
 ```
 def get_files_from_input(file_objs):
     if not file_objs: